 - 2 tablespoons cilantro, chopped

 - Add in onions and garlic and cook for 5 minutes.
 Add ginger, cumin, paprika, turmeric, and cayenne pepper.
 Mix well.
 Add chicken back into pot and cover with chicken broth.
 Add in saffron.

 - Bring the pot to a boil, then reduce heat and cover.
 Simmer for 20 minutes.
 Enjoy the smell, it should be coming together.
 In another pot, cook couscous following the directions from the packaging.

-- To the chicken pot, add in olives and preserved lemon or marmalade and cook for another 10 minutes.
+- To the chicken pot, add in olives and marmalade and cook for another 10 minutes.
 Finally, remove chicken from pot, turn the heat on high, and reduce sauce for 10-12 minutes.